-- Ensure all equipment is accessible and has clearance to allow for maintenance. - 2.
+- 1. Ensure all equipment is accessible and has clearance to allow for maintenance. - 2.
 Provide a minimum of 1000 mm clearance in front of all equipment. - 3.
 For all equipment with a motor power rating of 7.5 kW (10 hp) or greater, provide a minimum clearance of 800mm between the outermost extremities of adjacent pieces of equipment, and between a wall and the equipment. - 4.
-Provide sufficient clearances to replace air handling unit filters.

-- 5. Provide sufficient clearances to replace air handling unit coils and fans. - Coordinate clearances with process mechanical and electrical disciplines. - 7.
+Provide a minimum of 800mm clearance between open doors (including electrical panel doors) and adjacent pieces of equipment, walls or obstacles. - 5.
+Ensure adequate clearance above or below units is provided for the lifting / removal down of equipment for repair or replacement. - 5.1 For heavy equipment, ensure clearance is provided for anchored/load rated lifting devices. - 6.
+Provide sufficient clearances for removal and refitting of the serviceable components of all installed equipment without removal or dismantling of other equipment or assets..
+For clarity this includes planned service requirements throughout the life of the asset and non-routine unplanned failures. - 6.1 Provide sufficient clearances to replace air handling unit filters. - 7.
+Provide sufficient clearances to replace air handling unit coils and fans. - 8.
+Coordinate clearances with all engineering disciplines to ensure that the final commissioned installation meets all clearance requirements. - 9.
 Locate equipment outside of corrosive locations.
 HVAC equipment may only be installed in corrosive locations with the approval of the City.

+Revision: PC Page 17 of 19 - Document Code: